Text copied to clipboard!

 - Experience working with children and adolescents in educational settings.

-- Excellent communication, interpersonal, and organizational skills.
+- Excellent communication and interpersonal skills.

 Potential interview questions

-- How do you approach collaborating with teachers and families to support students with hearing loss?
+- How do you collaborate with teachers and school staff?